gardener/garden-setup/README.md

         gcloud container clusters get-credentials <your_cluster> --zone <your_zone> --project <your_project>
         ```

-    1. Call `crop/bin/convertkubeconfig 3.1`.
+    1. Save the GKE kubeconfig in a local file (for example `kubekonfig`) in your `landscape` folder.
+Make sure that you reference this file in the configuration file `acre.yaml` that is created in the next step.
+    > The filename and path should be *different* from the file you set in your `KUBECONFIG` environment variable.

+1. In your `landscape` folder, create a configuration file called `acre.yaml`.
+The structure of the configuration file is described [below](#configuration-file-acreyaml).

+    > Do not use file `acre.yaml` in folder `crop`.
+This file is used internally by the installation tool.

+1. If you created the base cluster using GKE, execute `sow convertkubeconfig`.
 When asked for credentials, enter the ones that the GKE dashboard shows when clicking on `show credentials`.

-    This will create a kubeconfig that uses basic auth.
-It will be created at the path specified in your `acre.yaml` file.
+    `sow` will replace the file specified in `landscape.cluster.kubeconfig` of your `acre.yaml` file by a kubeconfig file that uses basic authentication.

 1. Open a second terminal window and enter the following command to watch the progress of the Gardener installation: